creationisme/portfolio_opt_proj/README.md

 # portfolio_opt_proj
-Reviewing a paper based on addressing issues with the famous Markowitz model
+Reviewing _Efficient Solution of Portfolio Optimization Problems via Dimension Reduction and Sparsification by Cassidy K. Buhler and Hande Y. Benson._: A paper based on addressing issues with the famous Markowitz model